RSAI Operational Plan - 2026

 Our Team

-Mr. Eric Gabriel Jenn-Judgges
+Eric Gabriel Jenn-Judgges

 Executive Director

-Mr. Emmanuel Jallah
+Emmanuel Jallah

 National Coordinator for Data Insight (NCDI)

-Miss.
-Patience Saylee
+Patience Jehlue Saylee

 Contact